-6. No development including any site clearance shall take place until a Biodiversity Enhancement and Management Plan has been submitted to and approved in writing by the Council.
+6. No development other than the construction of the main site access, S278 works in the highway and site clearance, shall take place until a Biodiversity Enhancement and Management Plan has been submitted to and approved in writing by the Council.
 The approved BEMP will set out a programme of management for the newly created ecological habitats in perpetuity.
 The content of the method statement shall include the: